Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

 Essentially, it's the measurement between the big spike and the following little spike.

 Estrogen and progesterone directly (and oppositely) affect this:

 The increase in progesterone and the decrease in estrogen levels during the normal menstrual cycle correspond to the increased frequency, symptomatic burden, and duration of supraventricular tachycardia (SVT).

-Again, drop in estrogen leads to increase in all aspects of heart fluttering and palpitations!
+Again, a drop in estrogen leads to an increase in all aspects of heart fluttering and palpitations!

 Although testosterone has a role in heartbeat and palpitations, estrogen and progesterone primarily account for the differences that women experience.

 In female rats, 300 ng kg-1 + 30 ng kg−1 min−1 17β-estradiol significantly reduced the number of ventricular premature beats (VPBs) and the incidence of ventricular fibrillation (VF